Mapped: Everything we know about the sunk luxury yacht off the coast of Sicily

 According to her LinkedIn profile, Ms Golunski is a partner at Mr Lynch’s firm, called Invoke Capital.

-Charlotte and Sofia are being treated in hospital, as is Charlotte’s husband, James.
+Charlotte, Sofia and Charlotte’s husband, James have now been discharged from hospital.

-Ayla Reynold, a Kiwi working at Clifford Chance, also survived the horror.
+Ayla Reynold, a Kiwi working at Clifford Chance, also survived the horror with her partner.
 Her father Lin Ronald confirmed to The Telegraph she had been invited aboard as thanks for assistance in Mr Lynch’s recent court case.
-He said that his daughter had not given many details about what happened, but said “there are deaths and she and her partner are alive.”
+He said that his daughter had not given many details about what happened, but said: “There are deaths and she and her partner are alive.”

+Two more survivors have also been named as Leah Randall and Katja Chicken.
+They are both reportedly South African and worked as crew members on the Bayesian.

 Where did the yacht sink?